Wearing Seat Belts

-- While holding the button, move the shoulder anchor up or down as necessary so that the seat belt is positioned correctly.
+- While holding the button, move the shoulder anchor up or down, as necessary, to correctly position the seat belt.

 - Release the button on the shoulder anchor so that it locks into position.

-- Without pressing the button, pull on the seat belt webbing and attempt to move the shoulder anchor downwards to check that it is locked into position.
+- Without pressing the button, pull on the seat belt webbing and attempt to move the shoulder anchor downward to check that it is locked into position.